How to Perform a Bowtie Analysis in Aviation SMS

 Step 5: Insert Risk Controls Where Appropriate

 The last step that is critical to bowtie analysis is to list your risk controls directly after each item to see how your risk controls failed.
 If you are unable to list a risk control, it’s a good indication that you need to implement one.
+A few examples of risk controls are:

 • Preflight clearance checklist;